 So given that the best way to “teach” your little one about object permanence is through games, here are some ideas to get you started!

-You can also play peek-a-boo by hiding behind a blanket or towel.
+You can also play Peek-a-boo by hiding behind a blanket or towel.
 Hold the blanket in front of your face and call your baby’s name.
 As soon as he touches the blanket, drop it, and say: “You found me!”

 2. Hide a Flashy Toy

 First, choose a toy your baby likes and that always gets his attention.
 Once you have his attention, slowly hide the toy under a small blanket or towel.
 Make sure a small part of the toy is peeking out, in order to help your baby find it.
-As times goes by, make it more challenging by hiding less parts of the toy before he starts looking for it.
+As times goes by, make it more challenging by better hiding the toy before he starts looking for it.

 3. Play Hide-and-Seek

-Babies recognize their parents’ voices early on – so parents can use their voices to help babies know that they are still there, even when out of sight.
+Babies recognize their parents’ voices early on -so parents can use their voices to help babies know that they are still there, even when out of sight.

 - Tip: When your baby reaches 8-9 months, playing object permanence games may help reduce separation anxiety!
 Playing these games, while also giving short, but tender good-byes when leaving him at the daycare or grandpa/grandma’s house, can help him understand that you will return.